Our Process

 7. Is Animal Testing Ethical?

-• Argue whether animal testing for scientific research and product development is ethical, considering both its benefits and ethical concerns.
+• Argue whether animal testing for scientific research and product development is ethical, considering its benefits and ethical concerns.

 8. Should the Voting Age Be Lowered to 16?